FACT’s Foster Program

 Are there any other requirements?

-Foster Parents must remain FACT associate members as long as they continue to care for their Foster Ferret.
-We not only want to be aware of their whereabouts at all times, but also ensure you are regularly receiving ferret health and organization info via our associate newsletter, Paw Printz.
-By remaining an associate of FACT, we hope to reinforce to you how hard FACT works to raise the funds to help care for your Foster Ferret.
+Foster Parents must subscribe to our info newsletter, Paw Printz a long as they continue to care for their Foster Ferret.
+We not only want to be aware of their whereabouts at all times, but also ensure you are regularly receiving ferret health and organization info.
+By remaining an informed reader, we hope to reinforce to you how hard FACT works to raise the funds to help care for your Foster Ferret.
 We want you to also have a stake in organization finances.
-A good first step in becoming a Foster Parent is to become a FACT associate member, if you are not already one.
+A good first step in becoming a Foster Parent is to become a Paw Printz subscriber, if you are not already one.

 Before you are accepted as a Foster Home, we need to know exactly how you house your own as well as the Foster Ferret.
 Our goal is to have them spend as little time in a cage as possible.
 Many of these little guys may have spent years sitting alone in a dirty cage and it is emotionally and physically healthier for them to live loose in your home or at least free in a separate room as much as possible.
 They may need to be segregated from your own younger ferrets.
 While some adore youngsters, others find their energies drained by babies.
 Still others dislike all other ferrets.